laravel/docs/routing.md

 	$redirect = redirect()->route('profile');

-The `currentRouteName` method returns the name of the route handling the current request:
+The `currentRouteName` method returns the name of the route handling the current request.
+You may call this method using the `Route` facade:

 	$name = Route::currentRouteName();

+Don't forget to import the `Route` facade into your current namespace when calling this method.

 <a name="route-groups"></a>
 ## Route Groups